Double $J/\psi$ production as a test of parton momentum correlations in double parton scattering: Motivation

 where the combinatorial factor is $m = 1$ for identical final states $A=B$ and $m = 2$ for $A\neq B$.
 This formula is derived under the assumption of independent parton scatterings, with

-where $T({\bf b})$ is the overlap function that characterizes the transverse area occupied by the interacting partons in the impact parameter space ${\bf b}$.
+where $T({\bf b})$ is the overlap function that characterizes the transverse area occupied by the interacting partons in the impact parameter space ${\bf b}$~\cite{dEnterria:2017yhd}.
 Such a definition leads to the assumption that the value of $\seff$ should be universal, independent of the final states or the phase space.
-On the other hand, the D\O\ collaboration provided two different measurement of DPS for $\gamma + 3$~jet events, namely $\langle\seff\rangle = 16\pm0.3\pm2.3$ in 2010~\cite{Abazov:2009gc} and $\seff^{\rm incl} = 12.7\pm0.2\pm1.3$ in 2014~\cite{Abazov:2014fha}.
+On the other hand, the D\O\ collaboration provided two different measurements of DPS for $\gamma + 3$~jet events, namely $\langle\seff\rangle = 16\pm0.3\pm2.3\mb$ in 2010~\cite{Abazov:2009gc} and $\sigma_{\rm eff}^{\rm incl} = 12.7\pm0.2\pm1.3\mb$ in 2014~\cite{Abazov:2014fha}.
 It is easy to see that not only the central values are different, but the errors bars do not overlap neither.
 In contrast to many other results, the only difference between these two measurements is the kinematic region (cf.\ Tab.~\ref{tab:dps_overview_Tevatron}).
 This definitely contradicts the ``universality'' assumption for $\seff$.

-In Refs.~\cite{Gaunt:2009re,Snigirev:2010tk,Rinaldi:2014ddl} the importance of the effect of the evolution of the double parton distribution function (dPDF) is emphasized.
-Most of the phenomenological analysis of a possible impact of the dPDF effect are focused on the LHC energies (cf.\ Refs.~\cite{Ceccopieri:2017oqe,Gaunt:2010pi} and references therein).
+In Refs.~\cite{Gaunt:2009re,Snigirev:2010tk,Rinaldi:2014ddl} the importance of the effect of the evolution of the double parton distribution function (dPDF) is emphasized (for a detailed definition of the dPDF cf.\ e.g.\ Ref.~\cite{Diehl:2011yj}).
+Most of the phenomenological analysis of a possible impact of the dPDF effect are focused on the LHC energies (cf.\ Refs.~\cite{Ceccopieri:2017oqe,Gaunt:2010pi,Kom:2011bd,Kom:2011nu, Borschensky:2016nkv} and references therein).
 Indeed, standard wisdom tells us that DPS should be more preferable at high energies.
 On the other hand, possible dPDF effect is expected at higher values of the Bjorken-$x$ or with a significant gap between the $x$ values.
-However, even for double W-boson production the typical value for the Bjorken-$x$ is $\langle x \rangle \sim 0.01$.
+However, as it was discussed in Ref.~\cite{Ceccopieri:2017oqe} at $\sqrt{s} = 13\TeV$, even for double W-boson production the typical value for the Bjorken-$x$ is $\langle x \rangle \sim 0.01$.
 In contrast to that, preferable conditions can be easily achieved at lower energy experiments, where the DPS contribution could be relatively small but still expected to be far from zero~\cite{Lansberg:2015lva,Koshkarev:2019crs}.

 The Spin Physics Detector at the Nuclotron-based Ion Collider fAcility (NICA) collider (JINR, Dubna) is a universal facility to investigate the spin structure of the proton and deuteron and the other spin-related phenomena with polarized proton and deuteron beams at a collision energy up to $27\GeV$ and a luminosity up to $10^{32}$ ${\rm cm^{-2} ~ s^{-1}}$~\cite{SPDproto:2021hnm}.
 It is easy to see that the production threshold of the pair of $\Jp$ is already more than $20\%$ of the NICA energies, leading to the typical value for the Bjorken-$x$ of $\langle x \rangle > 0.1$.
 The relatively small cross section can be compensated by the high luminosity.